unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ## States are attached to their owner

-Besides holding the state information, a reference to the bindable proxy is shared with the States so that when the View is closed and disposed of, it tunnels down to the States and the Models and makes them available for Garbage-Collection.
+Besides holding the state information, a reference to the bindable proxy is shared with the States so that when the View is closed and disposed of, it tunnels down to the States and the Models and makes them available for garbage collection.
 It shares the same lifetime as its owner.

 ## How to use States